jmarkman/WPF-MVVM-For-The-Rest-Of-Us/Project 0 - Binding 101.md

 The core takeaway of MVVM is that by expending effort early on by splitting your application into independent parts, you make it easier for yourself and others in the future to modify the visual appearance or the underlying logic of your application.
 For me, a massive hurdle in learning MVVM was being able to connect the dots from a rudimentary example to a small application with several moving parts.

 At an absolutely basic level, a WPF MVVM application can be broken into just two parts: a View and a ViewModel.
 The view is what the user of the program will see on their monitor, while the ViewModel is where most of the code-based magic takes place.
-Don't worry about Models just yet; MVVM wouldn't be anything without them, but for the utmost barebones example, we only need a View and a ViewModel.
+Don't worry about Models just yet; MVVM wouldn't be complete without them, but for the utmost barebones example, we only need a View and a ViewModel.

 ## Lay The Foundation: Create a View and a ViewModel